MarcoFratta/Assignment5/README.md

         - **Elasticsearch**: Stores logs for search and analysis.
         - **Logstash**: Aggregates and processes log data before indexing in Elasticsearch.
         - **Kibana**: Provides a user interface for log analysis and visualization.
+    - **Zipkin**: Distributed tracing system for monitoring and troubleshooting microservices.
 ### OpenAPI Specifications
 The OpenAPI specifications for each microservice are available at the following URLs: